mnot/I-D/variant/draft.md

 {{backports}} fulfils these requirements for some existing proactive content negotiation mechanisms in HTTP.

-Note that unlike Vary, Variants does not use stored request headers to help select a response; this is why defining a response header to aid selection is required.
+Note that unlike Vary, Variants does not use stored request headers to help select a response; this is why defining a response header to aid identification and selection is required.

 ## Cache Behaviour {#cache}